Is your dog coughing? You ask yourself, should I be worried? Should I make an appointment with the vet?

 This type of cough strikes fears into the heart of a loving dog owner who knows that this honking sound accompanies the incredibly contagious canine tracheobronchitis or tracheal collapse.

 Although kennel cough and tracheal collapse are rarely fatal, if your dog is honking like a goose, call your vet immediately.

 A honking cough can also be evidence of a tracheal collapse in dogs.
 Smaller breeds like pugs, Shih-Tzus, Chihuahuas, and Yorkies are more likely to suffer from this condition.
 Take a listen to this poor baby.

 Some dog breeds are predisposed to degeneration of the cartilage rings making up the trachea or windpipe.

-As the trachea’s natural breaking down progresses, the dog is more likely to damage their trachea by doing silly things like pulling too hard on a leash.
+As the trachea’s natural breaking down progresses, the dog is more likely to damage its trachea by doing silly things like pulling too hard on a leash.